MØNA2505 – Iran in the World: Politics, Society, Praxis

 Recommended previous knowledge

-The course consists of 10 classes, which are divided into two parts: the first part is a lecture and second part is a seminar.
-There will be group presentations during the seminar part.
-Attendance is expected and groups are determined first day of class.
+The teaching is divided into lectures and seminars.
+There will be group presentations during the seminars and groups are determined first day of class.
 Class attendance and participation are strongly emphasized.

 Access to teaching